awalin/awalin-sopan/projects.markdown

 ## G-Pare ##

-I developed this visual analytic tool to compare uncertain graphs, provides different views to see the overview of two graphs, as well as focused views that show subsets of nodes of interest.
+I developed this visual analytic tool to compare uncertain graphs, provide different views to see the overview of two graphs, as well as focus views that show subsets of nodes of interest.
 [Paper: VAST '11]

 <img align="center" src="https://awalin.github.io/Awalin-Sopan/gp.png" alt="G-pare" width="300">

 ## Wrong Patient Error ##
-I developed this project investigating the user interface and human factor issues in EHR systems that cause the problem of selecting a wrong patient.
+I developed this project investigating the user interface and human factor issues in EHR systems that cause the problem of selecting the wrong patient.
 We suggest user interface techniques that can avoid this class of error and improve patient safety.

 <img align="center" src="https://awalin.github.io/Awalin-Sopan/room.png" alt="Wrong Patient Error" width="200">